 Please rate this article on making tempeh starter and fermenting tempeh at home

-Tempeh can also be made with other legumes like chickpeas, adzuki beans, black beans, barley and mung beans.The beans can be placed in ziplock bags for fermenting.
-Remember to pierce holes in the bags before putting them in the incubator.
-The bags of tempeh can be stored in the freezer for many months.
-You'll never run out of tempeh again!
+Commercially, you might not be able to find tempeh made from other types of beans; soy bean tempehs are the most common in the market.
+Tempeh can also be made with other legumes like chickpeas, adzuki beans, black beans, barley and mung beans.The beans can be made into tempeh following the instructions above and placing them in ziplock bags for fermenting.
+Always remember to pierce holes in the bags before putting them in the incubator.
+The bags of tempeh can be stored in the freezer for many months and you'll never run out of tempeh again!

 - Slice and pan fry each side for a few minutes until a little brown.